How to Become a Notary from a Notary Public

 Do it!!
 It’s a great side hustle, but even better if you can put more time and energy into it to turn it into a full-time business.
 Also, it looks great on your resume.

-Valencia is very blessed to have great success as a Notary, but that’s not the case for everyone.
+Valencia is very blessed to make money as a notary public, but that’s not the case for everyone.
 Each state defines what you can charge.

 For example, if you live in Arizona you can only charge a maximum of $2 per signature!
-It’s impossible to make it a lucrative side hustle there, check out this chart to see how much you can charge in your state.
+It’s impossible to make it a lucrative side hustle there.
+Check out this chart to see how much you can charge for notary acts.

-Are you interested in becoming a Notary?
+Are you wanting to make money as a notary public?
 Let Us Know in the Comments Section.

 You Might Also Like: